abbbi/virtnbdbackup/README.md

 ## The thin provisioned backups are bigger than the original qcow images

 Virtual machines using the qcow format do compress data.
-During backup, the image contents are exposed as NDB device which is a RAW device.
+During backup, the image contents are exposed as NBD device which is a RAW device.
 The backup data will be at least as big as the used data within the virtual machine.

 You can use the `--compress` option or other tools to compress the backup